-The Davey companies, and their directors, officers and other personnel, will conduct the Company’s business affairs according to corporate ethics.
-As representatives of the Company and the communities in which we live, we will comply with applicable federal, state and local laws, our Corporate Governance Guidelines, and internal policies and procedures.
+The Davey Companies, and their directors, officers and other personnel, will conduct the Company’s business affairs according to strong corporate ethics.
+As representatives of the Company, we will comply with applicable federal, state and local laws, our Corporate Governance Guidelines, and internal policies and procedures.
 Our trademark will be corporate integrity, and we strive to be forthright in our relationships with each other, with customers, suppliers, competitors, governmental agencies, and all other business associates.

 Every director, officer and employee of the Company has a specific responsibility to act in accordance with our Code of Ethics and our Company policies, and to communicate these standards to all peers and employees through action, as well as word.
 The Company’s standards of ethical conduct are:

 - The directors, officers and employees of the Company will comply with the laws, regulations and internal practices that govern our business and our actions.
 Such standards address proper expense reporting, governance guidelines for directors, unauthorized use of Company assets and information, the accurate reporting of time and services performed, and other applicable policies and procedures.

 - The Company intends to conduct itself as a responsible institution and a constructive member of each of the communities in which it operates.
 This sense of public responsibility and accountability is shared with all personnel and, accordingly, employees will conduct themselves in a manner that will preserve the Company’s standards.

 - The Company considers itself to be a steward of the environment and intends to conduct its operations in a manner that responsibly identifies and addresses environmental issues as they relate to our business.
 Employees are charged with acting in a manner which will respect our environment.
 Work practices and materials used are intended to conform to acceptable industry and/or Company standards, and will comply with applicable federal, state and local laws.